nour-farhat/PennyPlanner/README.md

   - Libraries - In order to run our program, we make use of the following library: matplotlib.pyplot as plt
         To download the library type the following command:
     ```pip install matplotlib ```

+# Installation:

-  Now that we have the required library set up, open the file named Code, copy the code, paste it in an IDE and run the program.
+Now that the required library is set up, Follow these final steps to download the zip file from the repository:

+open the file named Code, copy the code, paste it in an IDE and run the program.

+Step 1.
+Download the ZIP from the code file
+Step 2.
+Import the ZIP file in your IDE environment and simply run the code

+The code can also be imported into an online IDE environment, such as Google Colab.
+As our code doesn't rely on any datasets, you shouldn't encounter any issues during the import and execution process.

 # Usage: